kubos/kubos/docs/windows-dev-environment.rst

 If the VM is already up, you can also issue ``vagrant ssh-config`` to get the hostname and port info.

 ..
 Note::
-	If you update your Vagrant box, this could change.
+	If you update your Vagrant box, this information could change.

 Configure NppFTP to access the SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~